meltingscales/cybersec-and-python-learning/README.md

 Finalize the capstone project.
 Prepare a presentation or report on the capstone project.
 Review key concepts and skills learned throughout the course.

+Capstone ideas:
+- Automated Penetration Testing Toolkit: A toolkit that automates various pentest tasks, from recon to exploits, using Python.
+Recon tools to gather info about targets, a vulnerability scanner to identify vulnerabilities, exploit scripts to test identified vulnerabilities, and post-exploitation tools to maintain access and gather further data
+- Cybersecurity Incident Response System: Create a system to manage and respond to cybersecurity incidents, including detection, analysis, and remediation.
+Create an incident detection module using log analysis and anomaly detection.
+Create an incident analysis tool to investigate and understand the nature of the threat.
+Create automated remediation scripts to contain and eliminate the threat.
+Create a reporting tool to document incidents.
+- Web Application Firewall (WAF) with Machine Learning: Build a web application firewall that uses machine learning to detect and block malicious traffic.
+Create a traffic monitoring module to capture and analyze web traffic.
+Use a machine learning model to identify patterns indicative of attacks.
+Create a blocking mechanism to prevent malicious requests from reaching the web application.
+Create a reporting tool to provide insights into blocked attacks and overall security posture.